pradeish29/password-generaor/README.md

-# password-generaor
+# password-generator
-Password generaor using hml css and javascrip
+Password generaor using html css and javascript